Universitat Rovira i Virgili

 Nune Ayvazyan holds a doctorate in Translation Studies from the Universitat Rovira i Virgili (URV).
 She is currently a lecturer (lectora) at the Universitat Rovira i Virgili, where she teaches in the Department of English and German Studies and is coordinator of the Masters in Professional Translation.
 She holds a BA in English Studies from the URV and an MA in Translation Studies from the Universitat Pompeu Fabra.
 Her current research interests are in the teaching of foreign languages through translation and multilingualism in minority communities.
 She also participates in projects run by the research group Social and Organizational Analysis.
 ORCID: https://orcid.org/0000-0001-7515-2437

-Arturo Gándara Rossi is a doctoral student at the Universitat Rovira i Virgili, working on translation policy for international aid in Central America.
+Arturo Gándara Rossi is a doctoral student at Universitat Rovira i Virgili.
+He works on translation policy for international aid in Central America.
 He holds a BA in Technical Engineering from the International University of Catalonia (2007) and Masters degrees in Business Administration, Occupational Health and Safety, and Professional Translation, all from the Universitat Rovira i Virgili.